AmberJar/amberjar.github.io/_pages/about.md

 - *2023.06*, Invited talk at Greater Bay Area Industrial Expo.

 ## 🛠 Projects
+### 🔹 *2024.08 – now* **Isle of Wight Donkey Sanctuary & International Partners｜AI for Donkey Biometrics and Conservation**
+- Partnered with the **Isle of Wight Donkey Sanctuary (UK)** and a **Canadian animal welfare organization** to develop an AI-based donkey identification and behavior monitoring system.
+- Designed a lightweight, non-invasive biometric recognition pipeline using facial and morphological features for long-term tracking in sanctuary environments.
+- Collected and curated a diverse, real-world donkey dataset under varying environmental conditions to support research in animal biometrics and AI robustness.
+- Integrated motion analysis and pose estimation to monitor health indicators and behavioral anomalies, enabling proactive welfare management.
+- Supported ethical and environmentally conscious AI deployment through offline inference and minimal equipment footprint.
+- Facilitated international collaboration on animal welfare technologies and aligned with global conservation goals by planning open access to the dataset and models.
+- 📢 The project reflects a strong intersection of **applied AI**, **wildlife protection**, and **academic support**, and was recently featured in 📰 [BBC News](https://www.bbc.co.uk/news/articles/cgrxjd1l2p1o).

 ### 🔹 *2023.10 – 2024.01* **Thunder Software Technology Co., Ltd.｜Railway Fault Detection and Industrial Visual Inspection**
 - Developed vision-based systems for comprehensive railway infrastructure monitoring in collaboration with Hitachi Rail.